TrifectaIII/django-graphql-template/README.md

 [Poetry](https://python-poetry.org/)

 ## Setup
-First, start the virtual environment:
+Start the virtual environment:
 ```
 poetry shell
 ```
-Then, install dependencies:
+Install dependencies:
 ```
 poetry install
 ```
-Then, run migrations to set up your database schema:
+Run migrations to set up your database schema:
 ```
 python manage.py migrate
 ```
-Then, load the sample data from the fixture:
+Load the sample data from the fixture:
 ```
 python manage.py loaddata fixture.json
 ```
-Then, create a super user for yourself:
+Create a super user for yourself:
 ```
 python manage.py createsuperuser
 ```
-Finally, run the development server:
+Run the development server:
 ```
 python manage.py runserver 8000
 ```
 ## Usage
-When the development server is running, you can navigate to `localhost:8000/admin` to log into the admin portal, and navigate to `localhost:8000/gql` to test out GraphQL queries.
+When the development server is running, you can navigate to `localhost:8000/admin` to log into the admin portal, and navigate to `localhost:8000/graphql` to test out GraphQL queries.

 Other django manage.py commands can be found [HERE](https://docs.djangoproject.com/en/3.2/ref/django-admin/)